AMD teases new Radeon RX card announcement next week

-AMD teased a new Big Navi announcement on Twitter, set for March 3, 11AM EST, but there are few details and plenty to speculate about.
+AMD teased a new Big Navi announcement on Twitter, set for March 3 at 11am EST, but there are few details and plenty to speculate about.
+Although it's not explicitly said, you can expect an AMD live stream on that date.

 On March 3rd, the journey continues for #RDNA2.
 Join us at 11AM US Eastern as we reveal the latest addition to the @AMD Radeon RX 6000 graphics family. https://t.co/5CFvT9D2SR pic.twitter.com/tUpUwRfpgkFebruary 24, 2021